Yes, you can take gabapentin and Suboxone together, but there are potential risks. You should only do so under direct medical supervision.

-Medications can interact in unintentional ways, so they should never be mixed without explicit direction from a medical professional.
-Each medication can have its own mechanism of action that can either counteract the other medication or enhance its effects.
+Medications can interact in unexpected ways, so they should never be mixed without explicit direction from a medical professional.
+Each medication can have a mechanism of action that can counteract or enhance the other.

 Always follow the explicit directions of your medical provider, and be careful when taking more than one drug at a time.

 Gabapentin is a nerve pain and anticonvulsant medication.
-It is often used for conditions like neuropathic pain and epileptic seizures.
-It is an alpha antagonist medication, meaning that it turns off alpha receptors in the body.
+It is an alpha antagonist medication, meaning it turns off alpha receptors in the body.
 Alpha receptors are stimulating, so turning them off can cause sedation and respiratory depression.

 Suboxone is taken as a sublingual tablet or film to be dissolved in the mouth.